Ramadan: a time for jihad

 “Ramadan influences a person’s will both psychologically and emotionally, and drives him to stand fast, because he is in a state of confronting the transient temptations of life.
 This is automatically expressed in resistance.
 If [people] manage to resist themselves and their desires, they can resist their enemies.
 The scope of resistance increases substantially during Ramadan.
 Additionally, Ramadan has [always] been a month of victories for Muslims and continues to be one.”

-Just recently there was a Ramadan terrorist attack in Israel in which two Palestinians cousins machined-gunned to death four Israelis.
+Just recently there was a Ramadan terrorist attack in Israel in which two Palestinian cousins machined-gunned to death four Israelis.
 The day before this attack there was an article on a Hamas website that called for jihad and martyrdom during Ramadan.
 The article stated “Ramadan is the month of jihad, fighting, and fasting.
 Therefore, after the jihad fighter dedicates himself to the study of Islam by day he sets forth to defend his homeland, Palestine, by night.
 This month has seen the actualization of exceptional Islamic victories.”
 I guess the al-Mahmara cousins were convinced by such arguments.

 With all this in mind is it any wonder that ISIL issued a statement in May describing Ramadan as “the month of conquest and jihad” and for its followers to “get prepared, be ready … to make it a month of calamity everywhere for the non-believers … especially for the fighters and supporters of the caliphate in Europe and America.”
 There should be no befuddlement arising over the relationship of jihad and Ramadan.
 As has been shown by numerous examples taken from Islamic history, some of which involve the Prophet Muhammad himself, it is clear that jihad against the infidels has been successfully waged during Ramadan.
 From the conquest of Mecca, the advances into Palestine, Egypt, Turkey, India and the beginning of the conquest of al-Andalus, they have all occurred during Ramadan.
 In addition, the Islamists see fasting and the obedience engendered during the holy month as conducive to the successful waging of jihad and also that the observance of Ramadan is no excuse for torpidity with respect to the obligation of jihad.

-I am sure that the ‘moderate’ Muslims, will have a rationalization for all of the jihad that occurred on Ramadan.
+I am sure that the ‘moderate’ Muslims, will have a rationalization for all of the jihad that occurred during Ramadan.
 Invariably they will say that such wars and conquests were defensive in nature.
 All I can is that to me it is inconceivable and asinine that a religious system originating in the deserts of Arabia could spread by the sword westward to Spain and eastward to India solely as the result of defensive warfare.
 Furthermore, I am sure that ISIL and other jihadi groups believe that their current actions and terrorist attacks are defensive in nature (If only we would stop provoking them).

 Ultimately for the Islamist there is no incompatibility between violent jihad and the faithful observance of Ramadan.
 ISIL and their Sunni ideological brethren are merely following the precedences found in the history of their religion and are merely emulating their exemplar the Prophet Muhammad.
 Mateen’s attack is seen as merely another great success to add to the annuals of jihad.